Bladder support pessaries: extra support from the inside

 The principle of the Contiform and its position in the vagina is to create uplift and support for the neck of the bladder.
-These are re-usable up to 30 times so if you felt you needed support daily rather than ad hoc this is likely a more economical option in the longer term.
+These are guaranteed to be re-usable up to 30 insertions, so if you felt you needed support daily rather than ad hoc this is likely a more economical option in the longer term.

-You can buy these online or they are now available on NHS prescription.
+You can buy Contiform online or they are available on NHS prescription.
 You would need to tell your GP about your symptoms, and ask him to prescribe a starter pack for you.
 While you are there ask for a referral to specialist physiotherapy too if you haven’t already got your own pelvic floor coach(!).
 Especially if using a Contiform works for you – it suggests that a stronger pelvic floor could do this job naturally for you too!